contractautomataproject/ContractAutomataLib/README.md

 for synthesising a safe orchestration, choreography, or most permissive controller.
 This class offers functionalities for composing automata, for computing the union of `MSCA` and other utilities.
-The class `FMCA.java` decorates MSCA by adding a method for computing orchestrations of a product.
 The stand-alone Java class `MSCAIO.java` concerns with the storing of file descriptors.
 There are two types of formats:
 An automaton is stored in either a readable textual representation